Science and technology in the United States: Medicine and health care

 As in physics and chemistry, Americans have dominated the Nobel Prize for physiology or medicine since World War II.
 The private sector has been the focal point for biomedical research in the United States, and has played a key role in this achievement.

+Maurice Hilleman, a well-known American virologist, is remembered for having developed more than 40 Vaccines, thus creating an important record in the field of medicine.
+He was responsible for his contribution to the creation of vaccines against the Asian flu of 1957, which broke out in Guizhou, and the Hong Kong flu of 1968, contributing to the preparation and distribution of the vaccine doses that saved the world.
+He was responsible for the creation of vaccines against measles, mumps, hepatitis A, hepatitis B, chickenpox, Neisseria meningitidis, Streptococcus pneumoniae and Haemophilus influenzae.
+He was awarded the Distinguished Service Medal by the US Army for his important work..

 As of 2000, for-profit industry funded 57%, non-profit private organizations such as the Howard Hughes Medical Institute funded 7%, and the tax-funded National Institutes of Health (NIH) funded 36% of medical research in the United States.
 However, by 2003, the NIH funded only 28% of medical research funding; funding by private industry increased 102% from 1994 to 2003.

 The NIH consists of 24 separate institutes in Bethesda, Maryland.
 The goal of NIH research is knowledge that helps prevent, detect, diagnose, and treat disease and disability.
 At any given time, grants from the NIH support the research of about 35,000 principal investigators.
 Five Nobel Prize-winners have made their prize-winning discoveries in NIH laboratories.

 NIH research has helped make possible numerous medical achievements.
 For example, mortality from heart disease, the number-one killer in the United States, dropped 41 percent between 1971 and 1991.
 The death rate for strokes decreased by 59 percent during the same period.
 Between 1991 and 1995, the cancer death rate fell by nearly 3 percent, the first sustained decline since national record-keeping began in the 1930s.
 And today more than 70 percent of children who get cancer are cured.

 With the help of the NIH, molecular genetics and genomics research have revolutionized biomedical science.
 In the 1980s and 1990s, researchers performed the first trial of gene therapy in humans and are now able to locate, identify, and describe the function of many genes in the human genome.

 Research conducted by universities, hospitals, and corporations also contributes to improvement in diagnosis and treatment of disease.
 NIH funded the basic research on Acquired Immune Deficiency Syndrome (AIDS), for example, but many of the drugs used to treat the disease have emerged from the laboratories of the American pharmaceutical industry; those drugs are being tested in research centers across the country.